eoodin/shelf/README.md

 Runtime setup
 =============
-1. Shelf was created purely by javascript, nodejs and npm are used
+1. Shelf was created purely by javascript, nodejs(lang level ES6) and npm are used
 2. Shelf requires angular-cli to run the server, install it globally would be handly: npm install -g angular-cli